avansp/EJB-playground/README.md

 * JBoss Tool 4.4
 * Wildfly 10

+Subfolders are numbered from basic to more complex project; hopefuly anybody can follow them easily.

 # Setting up Eclipse

 *This project uses Eclipse Neon and Wildfly 10, which only support Java 1.8*